nekotogd/UMS_Finder/README.md

 Once you have the question paper, make sure to scroll to the first page of the question paper.
 Then hit M and watch magic occur.

+<h1>Future plans</h1>

+Code is kinda ugly ngl.
+I'm gonna try to cleanup the code in an update.

+First though, I want to create an executable but there's some issues with Tesseract when exporting.

 <h1>Dependencies for using source code</h1>

 * pytesseract https://pypi.org/project/pytesseract/